 A world away from California, New York, Florida and other tourist hotspots, you’ll find a place that flies under the radar.
 A true melting pot of so many different cultural influences, New Orleans is brimming with heart and soul…and so many tasty delights!
-Whether you’re coming for a bit of revelry, to explore the iconic food and drinks, or you’re looking to dig into the culture of the Crescent City, this two-day weekend guide is the perfect way to get a taste for what NOLA has to offer.
+Whether you’re coming for a bit of revelry, to explore the iconic food and drinks at iconic rooftop bars, or you’re looking to dig into the culture of the Crescent City, this two-day weekend guide is the perfect way to get a taste for what NOLA has to offer.

 Inspired?
 Here’s your first-timer’s guide to a weekend in New Orleans:

 7:30pm | Grab a cocktail at Pat O’Briens

 There’s no better place to get the party started than Pat O’Briens.
 This is the official home of New Orleans’ most iconic drink: the hurricane.
 Born back in the 1940s at Pat O’Briens, no trip to the Big Easy is complete with at least one glass of hurricane.

 Much like pizza in NYC or currywurst in Berlin, you’ll find them on every corner, but not all hurricanes are created equally.
 For the original and reigning champ, Pat O’Briens will give you the perfect introduction to a hurricane.
 It’s also conveniently located so you can hop right over to your next destination, Preservation Hall.

 9pm | Listen to jazz at Preservation Hall